 But laughter breaks me from the trance of survival.
 It makes me pause to be fully present in the moment with my son and to see that I live in the land of the living right now.
 It reminds me of how precious life is even while the world burns.
 Growth has not stopped, death has not taken everything from us, and we are still living.

 And living for me right now — and all the time — looks like paying attention and being curious.
 When unrelenting knots form in my neck the weekend of my wedding anniversary, I pay attention and recognize what a difficult year of healing it has been.
 I voice my pain and care for myself with kindness.
 When my son is grumpy and crumbles into tantrums, I offer hugs instead of lectures knowing he feels left out from his sister needing space.
 When the din of social media and the news becomes louder than my soul can handle, I step away and look for glimpses of the divine.

 I look for what will give me life so I can keep going.
 I ask myself what I need and get help where I can.
 Sometimes it looks like a video call with my therapist after being triggered by current events.
 It can look like napping when sleep was elusive the night before.
 It’s listening to a praise song that sings to me the truth I need to hear.
 And sometimes it’s as simple as sending a funny meme to a friend because I know she’d find it hilarious.
 We laugh together over text and agree that internet comedy is one of the many things we’re grateful for these days.

 Jeremiah 29:13 says, “You will seek me and find me when you seek me with all your heart.”

 Even when injustices don’t get rectified, when the healing we fervently prayed for doesn’t happen, when evil prospers, if we seek Him, we will find Him.
-Laughter reminds me that God is here in the complicated mess — it gives me a glimpse of the divine.
+Laughter reminds me that God is here in the complicated mess — a glimpse of the divine.
 And this is what I see: He is God of justice, God of comfort, God of miracles, God of joy.